Spicy Fire Cider Recipe – Natural Cold Remedy

 I first discovered a recipe for fire cider years ago.
-It didn’t sound like something I wanted to try immediately, but when I read about the immune-boosting benefits I decided to be brave and give it a try.
-Years later, it’s a staple at our house around cold and flu time.
+Hot peppers and random herbs in vinegar didn’t sound too appealing at the time.
+Once I learned about it’s immune supporting benefits though, I decided to be brave and give it a try.
+Now, it’s still a staple in our home during cold and flu season!

-Fire cider is a traditional recipe that contains garlic, onion, ginger, cayenne, vinegar, and raw honey.
-The original recipe calls for horseradish, but for the sake of the kids I typically substitute echinacea root.
+Fire cider is a traditional recipe that includes garlic, onion, ginger, cayenne peppers, and horseradish infused in vinegar.
+Then you stir in some raw honey before drinking.
+While the original recipe calls for horseradish, for the sake of the kids I typically substitute echinacea root.
+If you do use fresh horseradish try hand grating it for a great way to clear the sinuses!

 Judging by the ingredients in the recipe, you might not expect it to taste very good.
-I didn’t either and I was quite pleasantly surprised by the taste.
-I’ve even tried it on salads as a dressing and it has a mild peppery and sweet vinaigrette flavor.
+I didn’t either but I was pleasantly surprised by the taste.
+Here’s how to use your new fire cider:

-In the winter months, I sometimes take a teaspoon or so of this a day or use it on salads.
-If illness hits, I’ll take that dose every few hours or add a tablespoon to hot water or herbal tea a few times a day until I feel better.
+• If illness hits, I’ll take a teaspoon every few hours or add a tablespoon to hot water or herbal tea a few times a day until I feel better.

 Spicy Fire Cider Recipe